What to Decide Before You Book a Wedding Venue (or Any Vendors)

 Weather exposure.

-If you are early in wedding planning and actively researching venues or vendors, this is the moment that benefits most from a small pause.
+If you’re early in planning and about to reach out to venues or vendors, this is the moment that benefits most from a small pause.

 Not to slow you down.